AdobeDocs/photoshop-api-docs/README.md

 # Sample Code

-The [samples](samples) folder in this repo contains sample code for authenticating with JWT.
+The [sample_code](sample_code) folder in this repo contains sample code for authenticating with JWT.
 And, sample code for calling the Photoshop APIs.

-Note that the samples are covered by the MIT license.
+Note that the sample code is covered by the MIT license.

 # Release Notes